Importance of saving money. Reasons to save money

 3. Paying effortlessly toward a child’s education dreams

-As per Economic Times, “the average yearly fee for middle school is around ₹1.6 lakhs to ₹1.8 lakh/year.
+As per the Economic Times, “the average yearly fee for middle school is around ₹1.6 lakhs to ₹1.8 lakh/year.
 It totals up to ₹9.5 lakh to 12 lakh for Higher Secondary Education.”
 Parents must ensure nearly 10 lakhs for legal education in India.

 Parents pay ₹25000/year towards sports, extracurriculars, and school transport alone.

 The education expenditure graph goes up to ₹20 lakhs after including general education for up to college years.

 EduFund lets parents plan and save for their child’s education with the help of financial experts.